AshishShivrajPoste/AshishPosteAppDirectCodeChallenge/README.md

 The Project is created in Eclipse using Maven Build tool.

 Run
+1) git clone

-mvn clean package
+2) mvn clean package

-Deploy the war generated into tomcat server.
+3) Deploy the war generated into tomcat server.

+  copy the .war generated in step 2 to tomcat webapp folder

+4) start tomcat

 I am using ngrok for creating the tunnel.